-These overwrought bureaucratic hoops also waste millions that could have gone to cover health care services or dependent care that actually helps people work.
-Even worse, as Georgia's experience demonstrates, work requirements add costly bureaucratic burdens for all Medicaid enrollees.
+The administrative burden on states also wastes millions that could have gone to cover health care services or dependent care that actually helps people work.
+Even worse, as Georgia's experience demonstrates, work requirements delay access to care for all Medicaid enrollees.
 Not only does this red tape prevent thousands of people with disabilities and caregivers from using Medicaid, it also slows down application processing across the program, as well as enrollment in other key anti-poverty programs, like SNAP, that older adults and people with disabilities rely on.4